Kiram–Bates Treaty

 The Kiram–Bates Treaty, also known as the Bates Treaty, was a treaty signed by the United States and the Sultanate of Sulu during the Philippine–American War.
 The treaty functioned to prevent the entry of the Sulu Sultanate into the Philippine–American War while the United States concentrated its forces in northern Luzon.

-Although it is referred to as a "treaty", it was titled an agreement, which was of lesser status under international practices as U.S. law did not require ratification of an "agreement" by the U.S. Senate.
+Although it is referred to as a "treaty", it was titled an agreement, which was of lesser status under international practices as US law did not require ratification of an "agreement" by the US Senate.

 Background

 The Spanish Treaty of Peace in 1878 with the Sulu Sultanate had granted Spain suzerainty and permitted them to set up a small garrison on Siasi Island and in the town of Jolo.
 When the Philippine–American War broke out, the US had to concentrate its limited forces in the north.
-To hold Moro resistance to its colonization of the Sulu Archipelago at bay, the United States, represented by Brig.
-Gen. John C. Bates, forged an agreement with the Sulu Sultanate.
+To hold Moro resistance to its colonization of the Sulu Archipelago at bay, the United States, represented by Brigadier General John C. Bates, forged an agreement with the Sulu Sultanate.

-General Elwell Stephen Otis sent his brigadier general Bates orders to agree with the Sultan of Sulu:
+Major General Elwell Stephen Otis sent Bates orders to agree with the Sultan of Sulu: